Ethereal-Labs-Development/smart-contract-audits/reports/dojo-audit.md

 2. Relaunch the token, using `_tSupply` in place of `_tTotal`.
 Unsure what the ramifications of selling off completely would yield.
 Depending on the Uniswap accounting all liquidity might not be accessible because the returned total supply is not the actual total supply.

 ## [H-01] Owner could set delayDigit to lock future transfers
 The `DojoCHIP` contract contains a limit that stops anyone from transacting more than once within a range of blocks set by `delayDigit`.
-The owner has the ability to set the range of `delayDigit` to be so large that they can lock transactions.
+The `delayDigit` value at the time of this audit is set to `0` so there is no block delay in affect.
+However, the owner has the ability to set the range of `delayDigit` to be so large that they can lock transactions.
+The investor would transact once more after the `delayDigit` was set to a value greater than `0`.
+After that transaction they would have to wait until `delayDigit * blocks` have passed until that investor could transact again.

 ## [M-01] Improper amounts of tokens burned and reflected
 On transfers that accrue fees, the total amount of tokens taken for burn and reflection fees is passed to the `burnAndReflect()` function.
 Inside this function this total is split: half of the tokens are burned and the remaining half of the tokens are subtracted from total reflections.